zackforbing/ruby-submissions/1510/module_4_assignments/real-time/edgar-duran.md

 ## Instructor Feedback

-116/200
+154/200

 ### Concept and Features

 Does it have the expected features?

-* 50 points - Some features were sacrificed to meet the deadline.
-At best, this is a prototype.
-Major features covered by the learning goals listed above were not written by the developer.
+* 75 points - Met expectations as outlined by the user personas, the application is a solid first version.
+All planned features were delivered.

 ### Code Quality (JavaScript and/or Ruby)

-* 20 points - Developer writes effective code, but does not breakout logical components.
-Application shows some effort to break logic into components, but the divisions are inconsistent or unclear.
-There are many large methods or functions and it is not clear to the evaluator what a given section of code does.
+* 25 points - Developer solves problems with a balance between conciseness and clarity and often extracts logical components.
+Developer can speak to choices made in the code and knows what every line of code is doing.

 ### Client-Side Application

-* 20 points - Your application has a significant amount of duplication and one or major bugs.
+* 25 points - Your application is thoughtfully put together with some duplication and no major bugs.

 ### Test-Driven Development

 * 20 points - The code demonstrates high test coverage.
-One or more enpoints are not tested or the internal business logic is not fully tested.
+One or more enpoints are not tested or the internal business logic

 ### Interface

-* 2 points - The application shows effort in the interface, but the result is not effective.
-The evaluator has some difficulty using the application when reviewing the features in the user stories.
+* 5 points - The application is pleasant, logical, and easy to use

 ### Workflow